What Is an eSIM? A Comprehensive Beginner’s Guide

 3. Affordability

-In the past, when traveling internationally, you either had to purchase a local SIM or pay high roaming fees to ensure a stable and consistent network connection. eSIMs change this; you can set up a local eSIM on your device and connect to a network without paying expensive fees or buying a physical SIM that you’ll only use for a few days.
+In the past, when , you either had to purchase a local SIM or pay high roaming fees to ensure a stable and consistent network connection. eSIMs change this; you can set up a local eSIM on your device and connect to a network without paying expensive fees or buying a physical SIM that you’ll only use for a few days.

 4. Reduced Environmental Waste